darkarnium/secpub/NetGear/SOAPWNDR/README.md

 4. If you have a NetGear device that is believed to be affected and can confirm whether the PoC works successfully, let me know and I will update this document accordingly with credit provided to you.

-5. Robert Müller has found that some additional devices may be vulnerable via a service running on port 5000 - beleived to be uPnP.
+5. Robert Müller has found that some additional devices may be vulnerable via a service running on TCP port 5000 - beleived to be uPnP.
 If your device is not vulnerable on the web management port, please try passing the `--port 5000` parameter to the ruby PoC to see whether this additional service is vulnerable.

 ### Overview